-Construction Safety Y/N Notes/Status

-Does the grantee have a Y

-documented/implemented Contractor Safety

-Program with which it expects contractors to comply?

-Does the grantee's contractor(s) have a Y

-documented company-wide safety and security

-program plan?

-Does the grantee's contractor(s) have a site- Y MWAA has accepted the

-specific safety and security program plan? contractor's Construction Safety and

-7 7 7 Security Plan.

-Provide the grantee's OSHA statistics compared Y System in place, construction

-to the national average for the same type of activities have started on Package A.

-work.
-If the comparison is not favorable, what Package B construction started in

-actions are being taken by the grantee to July 2015.

-improve its safety record?

-Y MWAA has developed an Audit

-Does the grantee conduct site audits of the schedule.
-MWAA conducts audits

-contractor's performance versus required safety/security procedures? every six months of the Construction

-Safety and Security and System

-Safety and Security for both

-Package A and Package B.
+Construction Safety Y/N Notes/Status Does the grantee have a Y documented/implemented Contractor Safety Program with which it expects contractors to comply?
+Does the grantee's contractor(s) have a Y documented company-wide safety and security program plan?
+Does the grantee's contractor(s) have a site- Y MWAA has accepted the specific safety and security program plan? contractor's Construction Safety and 71 0 1 Security Plan.
+Provide the grantee's OSHA statistics compared Y System in place, construction to the national average for the same type of activities have started on Package A. work.
+If the comparison is not favorable, what Package B construction started in actions are being taken by the grantee to July 2015. improve its safety record?
+Y MWAA has developed an Audit Does the grantee conduct site audits of the schedule.
+MWAA conducts audits contractor's performance versus required every six months of the Construction safety/security procedures?
+Safety and Security and System surety/security procedures: Safety and Security for both Package A and Package B.